-Palaeopalynology is the study of microfossils formed of organic matter, named palynomorphs; they are preserved in certain sedimentary rocks in all the geological periods.
-Most palynomorphs are of vegetal origin.
+Palaeopalynology is the study of microfossils formed of organic matter, called palynomorphs; they are preserved in certain sedimentary rocks in all the geological periods.
+Most palynomorphs are of plant origin.